 I love bath salts.
 The only thing I dislike about our current apartment is the fact that we have a small bath tub–but that doesn’t stop me from using it.
-I usually mow through bath salts, so I started making my own after realizing how much cheaper (and more rewarding) it was to make my own.
+I usually mow through bath salts, so I started making my own after realizing how much cheaper it was to make my own.
 I also like to use a mixture of half Epsom and half sea salt, and most store-bought salts I’ve found are either 100% Epsom or 100% sea salt.
 I usually make colorless bath salts for my own personal use, but I like to add color to them when I’m giving them as a gift because it makes them look more presentable.
-These rainbow homemade bath salts make a fun craft for a great gift, and you can make them in about an hour following the steps below.
+These rainbow homemade bath salts make a fun craft for a great gift, and I can make them in about an hour.

 - Just a hair under 1 cup Epsom salt

 - Just a hair under 1 cup coarse sea salt

 - 1/8 cup baking soda (the goal is to top off the Epsom and sea salts to get 2 cups total)

 - 16-ounce mason jar (I bought and used one from this set of 12)

 - Food coloring

 - Essential oil (optional–I used NOW Foods Peppermint Oil for mine)